Additional questions? Email Experience Services or call 800-755-2676.

 I lost my AORN membership card, how do I receive a new one?

 It's easy!
-From the MyAORN page, select 'Print Your Membership Card' and a new card will be generated for you to print.
+From the MyAORN page, select Reprint Membership Card and a new card will be generated for you to print.

 What are AORN membership dues?

-Membership fees vary based on membership type and the length of membership.
-Visit our Membership Types page to see our dues structure.
+Membership dues vary based on membership type and the length of membership.
+Visit our Individual Memberships page to see our dues structure.

 How do I renew my membership?

-Visit our Join/Renew page to renew your AORN membership.
-If your renewal date is within 90 days, you will also receive a renewal letter and email that you can fill out and mail to AORN.
+It's easy - Renew your AORN membership today.
+If your renewal date is within 90 days, you will also receive a renewal letter and email reminding you to renew your membership.

 What is "My AORN"?